berzerk0/GitPage/FirstCTF_1of2_InfoAndSetup.md

 and read the documentation

-__ls__ - this command will list the contents of a directory
+__ls__ - list the contents of a directory

-`ls -a` will show ALL contents, included those normally hidden
+`ls -a` shows ALL  directory contents, included those normally hidden

 ![A6](https://i.imgur.com/WclJrNi.png)

-`ls -l` will show the ownership/permissions of each file in the directory
+`ls -l`  shows the ownership/permissions of each file in the directory

 ![A7](https://i.imgur.com/XDq4V1B.png)

 There are many more flags to the ls command, all of which can be combined.

 `ls -la` is enough for our purposes.

 `ls` run with no directory specified shows the contents of the current directory, but it will show the contents of a specified directory if given one.
+Try `ls /` to see the contents of the system root directory.

 __mkdir__ - "make directory" does exactly that, it makes a new directory.

 Just specify the name of the directory.

-`mkdir a_folder` creates a subdirectory of our current directory called `a_folder` Let's make another, called `b_folder` as well.
+`mkdir a_folder`  creates a subdirectory of our current directory called `a_folder`

+Let's make another, called `b_folder` as well.

 ![A8](https://i.imgur.com/Xt8a9Gf.png)

 __cd__- "change directory" will take you to the directory you point it to.

 We can use our directory synonyms here.
-* ~ = user's home folder
+* `~` = user's home folder
-* / = system root
+* `/` = system root
-* .. = one folder above the current directory
+* `..` = one folder above the current directory

-Try it out

 `cd a_folder`

 ![A9](https://i.imgur.com/FwVZkpm.png)

-These can be used in paths as well.
-The following three commands all do the same thing, in this instance:
+These synonyms  can be used in paths as well.
+In this case, the  following three commands all do the same thing:

 * `cd /root/b_folder`
 * `cd ~/b_folder`
 * `cd ../b_folder`

-`/root` and `~ `are the same when the current user is root, since `~ `refers to the current user's home folder.
+`/root` and `~ `are the same when the current user is root, since `~`refers to the current user's home folder.

 `..` refers to a relative location, not a full path.
 It will only jump out one directory.
 If we had gone one level deeper, into a subdirectory of b_folder, `..` would refer to `b_folder`, not `/root`.